Ultimate Guide to the Monte Alban Ruins

 Photos of Monte Alban

-What makes Monte Alban special as a visitor, compared to so many other ruins, is that they’re NOT super crowded.
-Particularly compared to Chichen Itza, which was busy by 8:30AM, Monte Alban felt very relaxed, because not only can you climb most of the pyramids ~ but you’re also able to capture all kinds of great photos with few people in them.
-The first photo below gives a great idea of how many people to expect at Monte Alban: & you can see, it’s not exactly crowded.
-The wide open spaces of the main plaza add to the feeling of openness, & there are restrooms in the far, diagonal corner from the entrance (HUGE bonus!!
-Machu Picchu, for example, has no bathrooms AT ALL onsite ~ only outside the ruins).
+What makes Monte Alban special as a visitor, compared to so many other ruins, is that they’re NOT crowded.
+Particularly compared to Chichen Itza, which was busy by 8:30AM, Monte Alban felt very relaxed.
+And you can climb most of the pyramids ~ & capture all kinds of great photos with very few people in them.
+The first photo below gives a great idea of how many people to expect at Monte Alban: & you can see, it’s not crowded.
+The wide open space of the main plaza adds to the feeling of openness.
+And there are restrooms in the far, diagonal corner from the entrance (HUGE bonus!!)

 Ultimate Guide to the Monte Alban Ruins in Oaxaca, Girl Who Travels the World